silverbulletmd/silverbullet/website/Link Unfurl.md

-SilverBullet has infrastructure to “unfurl” — that is: replace with something nice — various types of URLs.
-Unfurling can be triggered by putting your cursor on any “naked” URL, and running the {[Link: Unfurl]} command.
+SilverBullet has infrastructure to “unfurl” — that is: to replace links with something nicer.
+Unfurling can be triggered by putting your cursor on any “naked” URL (such as https://silverbullet.md), and running the {[Link: Unfurl]} command.

 Plugs can provide custom unfurls for specific URL patterns.

-For instance the [[Plugs/Twitter]] plug provides the ability to unfurl tweets, and pull in their content.
+Two supported out of the box are:

-[[Plugs/Editor]] provides a generic URL unfurl, adding a title for a url.
+* A generic URL unfurl, adding a title for a url so `https://silverbullet.md` becomes `[SilverBullet](https://silverbullet.md)`.
+* A youtube URL unfurl, replacing a Youtube link with an [[Live Embeds]] of that video.